Traveling-wave tube: Uses

 TWTAs are commonly used as amplifiers in satellite transponders, where the input signal is very weak and the output needs to be high power.
+TWTAs used in satellite communications are considered as reliable choices and tend to live beyond their expected lifetime of 15-20 years.

 A TWTA whose output drives an antenna is a type of transmitter.
 TWTA transmitters are used extensively in radar, particularly in airborne fire-control radar systems, and in electronic warfare and self-protection systems.
 In such applications, a control grid is typically introduced between the TWT's electron gun and slow-wave structure to allow pulsed operation.
 The circuit that drives the control grid is usually referred to as a grid modulator.

-Dual redundant 12-watt TWTAs were mounted on the body under the dish of the New Horizons spacecraft, which visited Pluto in 2015, then Kuiper belt object 486958 Arrokoth in 2019 to return data at a distance of 43.4 AU from the Sun.
+TWTAs have found applications in a number of spacecraft, including all five of the space probes that have achieved the escape velocity to leave the Solar System.
+For example, dual redundant 12-watt X-band TWTAs are mounted on the body under the dish of the New Horizons spacecraft, which visited Pluto in 2015, then Kuiper belt object 486958 Arrokoth in 2019 to return data at a distance of 43.4 AU from the Sun.
+Launched in 2021, James Webb Space Telescope makes use of Ka-band TWTs.

 Historical notes

 A TWT has sometimes been referred to as a "traveling-wave amplifier tube" (TWAT), although this term was never widely adopted.
 "TWT" has been pronounced by engineers as "twit", and "TWTA" as "tweeta".